 Telephone: +34 91 353 6600

 Avinguda Diagonal, 433 Bis, First Floor, Door 2

 Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you're unable to contact the Embassy (or Consulate, if in Barcelona) in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.

 If there is a natural disaster, follow the advice of local authorities.

 Spain experiences earthquakes but major quakes are rare.
 There is frequent seismic activity on the Canary Island of El Hierro.
-The risk level set by local authorities is Green (the first of three levels).
+The risk level set by local authorities is Green (level one of three).